HonghaoLYU/GuLiM-motion-transfer/index.md

 <img src="https://honghaolyu.github.io/GuLiM-motion-transfer/assets/images/teleop-grasp.gif" width="400" height="240" alt="demo of dualarm grasp"/>
 </p>

-#### Abstract:
+#### Citation:
-We present an intuitive teleoperation approach for human-robot motion transfer.
-Hybrid mapping of hand gesture and limb motion method (GuLiM) with incremental pose mapping strategy is introduced to flexibly map the workspace between human and robot.
-This GuLiM method cost-effectively enables a non-expert to transfer a rough manipulation skill to an assistive robot for challenging tasks.
 This work has been published in [IEEE Transactions on Medical Robotics and Bionics](https://ieeexplore.ieee.org/document/9693932).

-#### Citation:
 ```
 @ARTICLE{9693932,
         author={Lv, Honghao and Kong, Depeng and Pang, Gaoyang and Wang, Baicun and Yu, Zhangwei and Pang, Zhibo and Yang, Geng},